-Directors who are employees of the Company do not receive any fees for their services as directors.
+Directors who are employees of the Company receive no additional compensation for their services on the Board or Board Committees.
 Each nonemployee director receives an annual fee of \$20,000 (which the director may elect to receive in cash or stock options), a fee of \$1,000 for each Board meeting attended and \$750 for each Committee meeting attended (or \$500 if the Committee meets on the same day and at the same place as a meeting of the Board).
 Directors are reimbursed for reasonable expenses incurred in attending meetings.

-Prior to September 22, 2000, the Company had three director stock option plans, the 1989 Director Stock Option Plan (the "1989 Director Plan"), the 1994 Nonemployee Director Stock Option Plan (the "1994 Director Plan") and the 2000 Director Stock Option Plan (the "2000 Director Plan").
-Effective September 22, 2000, the Company adopted a 2000 Nonemployee Director Stock Option Plan (the "Current Director Plan") which superseded all of the previous director stock option plans.
+The Company has three director stock option plans, the 1989 Director Stock Option Plan (the "1989 Director Plan"), the 1994 Nonemployee Director Stock Option Plan (the "1994 Director Plan") and the 2000 Nonemployee Director Stock Option Plan (the "2000 Director Plan").